jbatson5/SCALE-test/docs/MAVRIC.rst

   |                                |        |                                                                                                      |
   +--------------------------------+--------+------------------------------------------------------------------------------------------------------+

-:sup:`a` \V – can be displayed with the Mesh File Viewer capabilities of Fulcrum.
-P – can be displayed with the 2D plotting capabilities of Fulcrum.
+:sup:`a` \V – can be displayed with the Mesh File Viewer capabilities of Fulcrum. *P* – can be displayed with the 2D plotting capabilities of Fulcrum.

 .. _intermediate-files:
-.. table:: Other intermediate files—available in the temporary directory.
-These may be useful for testing and debugging
+.. table:: Other intermediate files—available in the temporary directory (may be useful for testing and debugging)

   +-----------------------+-----------------------+
   | **Filename**          | **Description**       |